Indian court ruling on Google keyword ads could reshape online advertising

 The court ordered Google to pay damages of $31,600 in a ruling issued on May 22 by the Delhi High Court, which businesses have since been responding to.

-• The court said "the manner in which Google operates its AdWords Policy makes it clear that Google sells or auctions the use of the trademark ... without any authorisation from the proprietor of the trademark."
+• The ruling said "the manner in which Google operates its AdWords Policy makes it clear that Google sells or auctions the use of the trademark ... without any authorisation from the proprietor of the trademark."

-• Lawyers, Indian businesses and brand managers on Friday took to social media to support the ruling which they said will have major implications.
+• Lawyers, Indian businesses and brand managers on Friday took to social media to support the ruling, which they said will have major implications.

-• Nithin Kamath, founder of Indian brokerage firm Zerodha, said his brand had suffered from similar issues for years, and the ruling "now opens up a route for legal recourse."
+• Nithin Kamath, founder of Indian brokerage firm Zerodha, said his brand had suffered from similar issues for years, and the ruling "now opens up a route for legal recourse".

 (Reporting by Aditya Kalra;Editing by Elaine Hardcastle)